Single-token vs Two-token Blockchain Tokenomics: Introduction

-Intuitively, the advantage of ``decoupling'' the users from the validators, using different tokens, allows to better react and absorb shocks and fluctuations in the value of the service while maintaining the price of the users' token stable and keeping all our feasibility desiderata.
-The price of the token used for staking increase ``gradually'', while the amount of staked tokens remains constant, without scarifying incentive compatibility.
-Hence, the security of the protocol is preserved (the value of the staked tokens increases).
-This should be compared and contrasted with the single-token mechanism, which either (i) needs to know a global property of the service level time series, or in any case, be informed well in advance about a sudden drop in service value in order to be able to gradually decrease the rewards (as it can only adjust the rewards according to a certain ``decreasing curve''), or (ii) it should proactively keep rewards well below the possible value (thus achieving a suboptimal security level for the protocol).
+Intuitively, the advantage of decoupling the users from the validators, using different tokens, allows to better react and absorb shocks and fluctuations in the value of the service while maintaining the price of the users' token stable and keeping all our feasibility desiderata.
+The price of the token used for staking increases gradually, while the amount of staked tokens remains constant, without scarifying incentive compatibility.
+This should be compared and contrasted with the single-token setting, which may enter a feedback loop and require an increase of the validator rewards indefinitely along an exponential curve (even e.g., after the service time series stabilizes) --- something that appears to be an inherent distinction between the single token and the two token setting in our model.